SERVICING QUEENSLAND

 Key relevant project experience

-- Tully Falls Road Subdivision- Located Vulnerable listed orchid Dendrobium fellowsii within the planned works area.
-Negotiated an acceptable outcome with Department of Environment and Science which included translocation of 13 individuals from the works area to a designated covenant area.
+- Navigation Drive Subdivision – Undertook field survey of the vulnerable ant plant (Myrmecodia beccarii).
+Negotiated an acceptable outcome with Queensland Department of Environment, Science, and Innovation, which included the translocation of eight individuals from the works area to a designated covenant area.

 Why Choose 4 Elements Consulting